 When it comes to sickness and diarrhoea, no-one likes it when you overshare – particularly if that means spreading a virus around.

-That’s why people in Blackburn with Darwen and East Lancashire are being urged to look after others as well as themselves if they are unfortunate enough to be laid low with a nasty stomach bug this winter.
+That’s why people in Blackburn with Darwen and East Lancashire are being urged to look after others as well as themselves if they are unfortunate enough to be laid low with a nasty stomach bug as winter continues.

 Norovirus is particularly widespread at this time of year, and diarrhoea and vomiting are among its symptoms.
 The illness is also very easily spread through contaminated surfaces and close contact with other people.

 There is no cure for norovirus but it usually clears up by itself within a few days, and the best way to recover is through self-care at home – getting plenty of rest, drinking lots of fluids and washing hands regularly with soap and water.

 There’s nothing your GP can prescribe for norovirus, and sitting in a doctor’s waiting room if you have the bug can put others at risk – and is a sure-fire way to share your misfortune with others!

 Dr Preeti Shukla, Clinical Lead at NHS Blackburn with Darwen CCG said: